India's supreme court grants conditional bail to Sahara chief

-NEW DELHI, March 26 (Reuters) - India’s supreme court on Wednesday agreed to release on bail the head of the Sahara conglomerate, after setting certain conditions.
+NEW DELHI (Reuters) - India’s supreme court on Wednesday agreed to release on bail the head of the Sahara conglomerate, after setting certain conditions.

 The court asked Sahara to deposit 50 billion rupees ($826.7 million) to the securities regulator as well as provide bank guarantees for another 50 billion rupees.